fmars/Learn-Linux/ToolKits/Disk Usage.md

 4.0K	/snap
 4.0G	/
 ```
 (Thanks to stupid virtual box, I have lost my previous VM.
 This is the new one I created, so out of disk issue never exists.
+But I'm still following the same process to pinpoint the problem to pretend there is one.)

+Now we found /usr is the largest one.
+So we further dig into that folder. `sudo du -h -d 1/usr/lib`
+The problem we realized is, since we installed too many packages which run out of disk space.
+Next step, how to deal with those packages.